riak/riak.github.io/docs/using/performance/amazon-web-services.md

 This guide introduces best practices for tuning Riak cluster performance in the Amazon Web Services (AWS) Elastic Compute Cloud (EC2) environment.

-> **Note:**
+:::note
->
+The following guide is supplementary.
+Be sure to check out [Improving Performance](./index.md) for general performance and tuning recommendations before continuing with this guide.
-> The following guide is supplementary.
-Be sure to check out [Improving Performance](../) for general performance and tuning recommendations before continuing with this guide.
+:::note

 ## EC2 Instances